DimaUClab/StELa_Input_Files/md_input_files/MD_Notes.md

 The force field for ATP was generated from the automated topology builder server based on the GROMOS96 54a7 force field (https://atb.uq.edu.au/index.py)

-Solvent: single point charge (SPC) explicit solvent - Neutralized with NaCl
+Solvent: single point charge (SPC) explicit solvent (SOL) - Neutralized with NaCl

-This resulted in a box size of 10.19597 nm^3 with 327052 total atoms (105790 water molecules).
+This resulted in a box size of ~10.2 nm^3 with 105118 total atoms (33989 water molecules) for the APO monomer and a box size of ~20.5 nm^3 with 855078 total atoms (392986 water molecules) for the APO trimer (although it could have been simulated with a smaller box size).

 Minimized: steepest descent algorithm 50,000 steps w/ Verlet cutoff scheme (with a criteria of the maximum force value smaller than 23.9006 kcal/mol/A to remove steric clashes